-What I only later realized is that your muscles only build themselves up on a microsopical level when they need to.
+What I only later realized is that your muscles only build themselves up on a microscopical level when they need to.
 And you, as a macroscopic human, can foster that need in your muscles.

-For your muscles to build up, you have to train on a specific rep range and on a specific frequency.
+To gain muscle, you have to train on a specific rep range and on a specific frequency.

 The common denominator of those two scenarios are necessity.
-Robert Greene, author of the international bestseller 50 Laws of Power calls necessity the ruler of the world.
-As humans only act when they need to.
+Robert Greene, author of the international bestseller 50 Laws of Power, calls necessity the ruler of the world, as humans only act when they need to.
 Necessity implies being under stress.

-Here are the 7 steps that you can take today, to achieve maximum, healthy, natural muscle growth – in the shortest time.
+Here are the 7 steps that you can take today to achieve maximum, healthy, natural muscle growth in the shortest time.

 The first step to every long-lasting change is your mindset.
 This may sound cliché, but if you’re not committed to changing your lifestyle, you might just as well stay on your couch.

-Give me six hours to chop down a tree and I will spend the first four sharpening the axe. — Abraham Lincoln
+“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.” -Abraham Lincoln

 Pro tip: Use inspirational pictures to increase the effect.

-2. Set a goal
+2. Set a Goal

 While you already have your pen and paper out, write down your goals.
 There’s something special about writing your goals down on paper.
 This is another side of commitment.